-Dundas Peak Complete Guide (2022): Including Tew Falls + Webster Falls
+Dundas Peak Complete Guide: Including Tew Falls + Webster Falls (2023)

 Situated perfectly along the Niagara Escarpment, it’s no wonder Hamilton has earned the name “City of Waterfalls.”

-At the top of your list of waterfall adventures and hiking trails should without a doubt be the popular spots of Dundas Peak, Tew Falls and Webster Falls.
+At the top of your list of must-see Ontario waterfalls and hiking trails should without a doubt be the popular spots of Dundas Peak, Tew Falls and Webster Falls.
 The three sites sit boldly along the Spencer Gorge Wilderness Area just outside of Hamilton in the town of Dundas.

 Perfect in any season, a day trip to Dundas Peak and its neighbouring waterfalls will fulfill your sense of awe, adventure, and connection to the outdoors.